Pink circle

 Roadmap to EU Pay Transparency Directive Compliance

-With the EU Pay Transparency Directive taking effect in June 2026, HR leaders across Europe have a new mandate: create fairer, more transparent compensation practices that address pay equity.
+With the EU Pay Transparency Directive taking effect in June 2026, employers with 250+ employees across Europe have a new mandate: create fairer, more transparent compensation practices that address pay equity.

 Aligning your organization with these new requirements will take time and careful planning.